MikilFoss/2048-ML-CEM/README.md

 Enviornment.py - acts as the intermediary between the game file and MyFlow providing the neural network with the state and score

-MyFlow.py - this is the custom machine learning library, it contains classes for a fully connected neural network, and a custom neural network architecture which allows layers to feed into themselves.
-It also has support for genetic training.
+MyFlow.py - this is the custom machine learning library, it contains classes for a fully connected neural network, and a custom neural network architecture which allows layers to feed into themselves, these networks are by default trained via a genetic algorithm.
+There is also support for multiprocessing.

 Noter.ipynb - This is the notebook which creates networks and trains them.